 Wrongful Conduct Sample Clauses

 Wrongful Conduct.
-Notwithstanding anything in the Plan or this Agreement to the contrary, if, during the Covered Period, the Participant engages in Wrongful Conduct, then any unexercised Options, whether vested or unvested, shall automatically terminate and be canceled effective as of the date on which the Participant first engaged in such Wrongful Conduct.
+Notwithstanding anything in the Plan or this Agreement to the contrary, if, during the Covered Period, the Participant engages in Wrongful Conduct, then any unexercised Options, whether vested or unvested, shall automatically be forfeited and canceled effective as of the date on which the Participant first engaged in such Wrongful Conduct.
 If the Participant engages in Wrongful Conduct or if the Participant’s employment is terminated for Cause, the Participant shall pay to the Company in cash any Option/SAR Financial Gain the Participant realized from exercising all or a portion of the Options within the Wrongful Conduct Period.
 By entering into this Agreement, the Participant hereby consents to and authorizes the Company and the Subsidiaries to deduct from any amounts payable by such entities to the Participant any amounts the Participant owes to the Company under this Section 4(e) to the extent permitted by law.
 This right of set-off is in addition to any other remedies the Company may have against the Participant for the Participant’s breach of this Section 4(e).
 The Participant’s obligations under this Section 4(e) shall be cumulative of any similar obligations the Participant has under the Plan, this Agreement, any Company policy, standard or code (including, without limitation, the Company’s Standards of Business Conduct), or any other agreement with the Company or any Subsidiary.

 Wrongful Conduct.
 If the Board of Directors of NIL or any committee of the Board of Directors, prior to or following the date an Optionee ceases for any reason whatsoever to be an employee, officer, director, or consultant of the Subsidiary and after full consideration of the facts, find by majority vote that Optionee has engaged in fraud, embezzlement, theft, commission of a felony, dishonesty, or any other conduct inimical to NII, NIL or Subsidiary, Optionee shall forfeit all unexercised options, whether or not vested.
 The decision of the Board of Directors of NIL or such committee shall be final.